|

 Backpack, 60 /70 lts

-Sleeping bag, down or synthetic, for -10ºC
+Sleeping bag, feathers or synthetic, for -10ºC

-Sleeping mattress (therm-a-rest type)
+Sleeping mattress (therm-a-rest type) or Insulating mattress (foam

 Trekking shoes or boots